shhhkun/SmartMirror/mobile_app/MainApp/README.md

 Next screen has a button that checks for currently connected devices.
 It is assumed that the user will have paired to a device in their device settings, then will come back here.

-Upon a smart mirror device being found (as determined by UUID somehow?), or any device for now, the user can click it and get taken to a page for that device.
+Upon a smart mirror device being found (as determined by UUID somehow?), or any device for now, the user can send it data via a form.

-On that next page, they can read from a characteristic and send data to it with a text box.

 # ----------

 Todo / notes

-Permisisons on home screen are working.
-Navigation from home screen to scan screen works.

-Get connected devices is working.
-Seems quite brittle though.
-Could be due to the nrf peripheral on my iPhone being jank.
-But it does print out info about the connected device.
+Context API refactor for bluetooth is done.
+Basically has the same functional status as before, where it can detect a connected device.

+What I learned about packet sizes:
+The default data payload size for BLE is 20 bytes.
+The requestMTU function in the library initiates a negotiation process where both devices try to increase this packet size, all the way up to 512 bytes.
+Based on some forums reading, it sounds like rasbian and the raspi3 can do more than 20 byles MTU, but this probably requires some configuration.

 Next steps:
-- build bluetooth context and context provider
-- set up sexisting code to use the context provider instead of directly calling bluetooth service

-- refactor stuff to use the context API for bluetooth state management. to hold on to the UUID of our current device
 - call the method that gets info about a connected peripheral - its characteristics and services it is advertising
-- try reading the value out of a specific characteristic
+- read the value out of a specific characteristic
+- write data to a specific characteristic
+- implement UI to send data to the device via a form submission

+- !!!!! blocked from here on, until we have the peripheral set up on the pi !!!!!

+- learn the max packet size allowed by the reciever - todo by other team
+- decide on exact data format we'll be sending, as one packet or multiple
+- implement data sending protocol, if we'll need it
-- implement command to write data to a characteristic on the peripheral
+- hook up text box form to the ability to send this data to the peripheral
-- implement some UI functionality (maybe another page) that shows details of the device. and maybe a text box form. maybe store the data from the prior page with some context api thing?
 - smart navigation in the app, based on bluetooth state. when permissions are enabled, no need to show the screen for permissions. when a device is connected, can take them directly to the send data screen.

-- !!!!! blocked from here on, until we have the peripheral set up on the pi !!!!!

-- come up with a data format to send to the peripheral (whatever the JSON config thing should look like)
-- hook up text box form to the ability to send this JSON config to the peripheral
-- maybe maybe the show connected devices function only show devices with our kind of specific service UUIDs

 # ----------

-To run in emulator on Erik's machine:
+To run in Android Studio emulator on Erik's machine:

 run
    source ~/.zshrc